-Gathering accurate, useful employee benefits feedback can be tricky.
-Good data can help you shape your benefits strategy with confidence; bad data can send you spinning off in the wrong direction.
+Gathering accurate, useful feedback through an employee engagement survey can be tricky.
+Good data can help you shape your benefits strategy and inform organizational growth—bad data can send you spinning in the wrong direction.

 Here’s an example: